morleym/furtive-handbook/docs/format-single-elim.md

 ### Competitors & Competitive Ops

+#### Competitor Experience

 * Competitors are only guaranteed one match (lowest of all format types)
   * Half of all competitors will only get to play one match
+* Competitors can chart out their course through bracket (to prepare for predicted matchups)

+#### Seeding

 * Single-elimination depends on excellent seeding
   * If there are significant unknowns or 'mistakes' in seeding, then competitors may be eliminated earlier than intended by similarly-skilled opponents

-* Competitors can chart out their course through bracket (to prepare for predicted matchups)
+#### Scheduling & Logistics

+* Single-Elim is efficient and fast
+* Single-Elim brackets are easy to generate
+  * At scale, use tournament software!

 ### Broadcast

+#### Storylines & Information Flow

-* It's easy to chart out the 'predicted' matchups throughout the day
+* Due to deterministic nature of bracket, it's easy to chart out the 'predicted' matchups throughout the day
   * Higher seeds will generally beat lower seeds.
 You can follow top seeds as a default story
   * Disruptions to this, aka 'upsets', are good stories themselves
 * Matches start with large predicted skill gaps, and close with small predicted skill gaps
 * Every match is impactful
   * The winner moves on, and the loser goes home
+* There is a risk of key competitors going home 'early'

+#### Scheduling

 * Flexible length of day.
 You can pick one match per round to broadcast, or you can 'hold up' matches to broadcast multiple/all per round
-* There is a risk of key competitors going home 'early'